stepjam/PyRep/README.md

 __PyRep is a toolkit for robot learning research, built on top of [CoppeliaSim](http://www.coppeliarobotics.com/) (previously called V-REP).__

+__Announcement!__
+PyRep has undergone a __MAJOR__ update, and is now compatible with the most recent version of CoppeliaSim.
+Most importantly, it now has Mac and Windows support!

 - [Install](#install)
 - [Running Headless](#running-headless)